logo

 • Defensiveness or denial when others express concern

-• Using despite consequences, such as strained relationships, financial stress, or health problems
+• Using substances despite consequences, such as strained relationships, financial stress, or health problems

-These signs are not always obvious, and many women become skilled at hiding their struggles behind what appears to be a functioning life.
-High-achieving professionals, mothers, and caregivers may silently battle addiction while maintaining outward appearances of success.
+These signs are not always obvious and many women become skilled at hiding their struggles behind what appears to be a functioning life.
+Oftentimes women who are high-achieving professionals, mothers, and caregivers may silently battle addiction while maintaining outward appearances of success.

 The Role of Shame and Stigma

-One of the most significant barriers to seeking help is shame.
-Women are often judged more harshly for substance use, particularly if they are mothers or caretakers.
+One of the most significant barriers to seeking help for a substance use addiction is shame, as women are often judged more harshly for substance use, particularly if they are mothers or caretakers.
 Fear of losing respect, relationships, or custody of children can prevent many from reaching out for support.

-At Hopewell Health Solutions, we believe that recovery begins with compassion, not judgment.
-Addiction is not a moral failure or a lack of willpower.
-It is a complex, treatable condition that requires understanding, education, and evidence-based care.
+At Hopewell Health Solutions, we believe that recovery begins with compassion -- not judgment.
+Addiction is not a moral failure or a lack of willpower, but rather it is a complex and treatable condition that requires understanding, education and evidence-based care.

 Treatment That Addresses the Whole Person

-The Women’s Trauma IOP at Hopewell provides a safe, all-female environment where women can heal without fear of stigma.
-Through therapy, skill-building, and supportive group connection, participants learn healthier ways to cope with emotions, rebuild trust in themselves, and create a balanced life in recovery.
+The Women’s Wellness IOP at Hopewell provides a safe, all-female environment where women can heal without fear of stigma.
+Through group therapy, skill-building and supportive community connection, group members learn healthier ways to cope with their emotions, rebuild trust in themselves, foster a sense of renewed self-confidence and create a balanced life in recovery.

 There Is Hope and Help

-Addiction in women often grows from pain, not pleasure.
+Addiction in women often grows from pain - not from pleasure.
 But healing is possible, and no one has to do it alone.
 With the right support, women can recover, rebuild relationships, and rediscover purpose.

 If you or someone you love is showing signs of addiction, reach out for help.
 Compassionate care can change the course of a life.